jaimegag/pks-zone/README.md

 # pks-zone
-Compilation of Kubernetes resources and demos tested in PKS
+Kubernetes resources and demos tested in PKS

 [Harbor](harbor/)